wgnf/liz/doc/documentation-dotnet-tool.md

 To cover a wide variety of license-types there are already lots of mappings added (i.e. for `choosealicense.com` and `opensource.org`) in the source by default.
 But if you want to add a mapping by yourself, you can do it, like so:

-Create a JSON-file that contains your definitions - `mappings.json` in this case:
+Create a JSON-file that contains your mappings - `mappings.json` in this case:

 ```json
 {